 VSMs can be applied to even the smallest part of your process.
 When a process is mapped you can then decide how to navigate your map and improve the journey from one end to the other.

 Poke yoke is to ‘mistake proof’ or ‘fail safe’ your process.
 Poke yoke is a process that prevents errors from happening and allows easy detection of errors if they happen.
 Poke yoke must be built into a process so the costs of re-work are minimized, if not eliminated.

 The real value in standard work is that a process is monitored, measured and then re built so that all operators perform the task correctly, in the most efficient way, and in the same way.

 Kai means ‘change’ and zen means ‘good’.
 Kaizen is similar to standard work in that a process is taken apart and re built – both techniques focus their energy on the factory floor where the processes actually happen.

 A kaizen activity, or ‘blitz’, takes a nominal 3-4 days and involves a number of key personnel.
 The process is dissected and all actions to improve the process must be realised and implemented within those days of activity.
 All other interested parties must be kept informed of progress by using tools such as kaizen newspapers.

-The Seven Wastes
+The Seven Wastes (Lean Manufacturing)

 The identification and value stream mapping of processes is generally used to eliminate the seven wastes.
 The reduction of the seven wastes in any organisation will reduce process costs and help to develop a strong culture where processes are continuously improved.